 SURF Covid Cross Sector Connector (SCSC) Service

-SURF is delivering the Covid Cross Sector Connector Service (SCSC) as part of a package of programmes within its 20/21 agreement with the Scottish Government.
+SURF delivered the Covid Cross Sector Connector Service (SCSC) as part of a package of programmes within its 20/21 agreement with the Scottish Government.

-The knowledge and experience of those members will remain at the core of the enlarged service.
-It will now include a wider range of regeneration partners. including those working in the community, voluntary, academic and private sectors, in addition to other public bodies such as Health Boards and national agencies.
+The knowledge and experience of those members was at the core of the enlarged service.
+It was expanded to include a wider range of regeneration partners, including those working in the community, voluntary, academic and private sectors, in addition to other public bodies such as Health Boards and national agencies.

-Read more about SURF’s plans in the short paper below.
+Read more about SCSC in the short paper below.

 SURF Covid-19: Building Community Resilience Report